willpower232/TOTPBTF3/README.md

 [ivanakimov/hashids.php](https://github.com/ivanakimov/hashids.php) is used to mask the database id of tokens for the administrative functions to prevent enumeration.
 You can also specify a salt for it if you wish which is recommended but not required.

+The secrets are encrypted by using [defuse/php-encryption](https://github.com/defuse/php-encryption) with [KeyProtectedByPassword](https://github.com/defuse/php-encryption/blob/master/docs/classes/KeyProtectedByPassword.md) so each user has a separate key locked by their user password but the encrypted secrets do not need updating when the user password changes.

 ## How to use

 I would recommend that you copy this repository into your own private repository to allow you to add icons and manage an SQLite backup database (see below).
-You can also choose to commit your `.env` with the necessary salts and secrets.
+You can also choose to commit your `.env` with the necessary secrets.

 As mentioned above, I have already committed the compiled assets as I haven't quite gotten my head around node enough to do this as part of my build process.
 This means the only extra installation requirement on you is to run `composer install --no-dev` or alternatively, if you're cloning directly to your server, you can run `php artisan updatefromgit` to complete the installation for you.

 After migrating with `php artisan migrate`, run `php artisan user:create` to create your user(s).

-Don't forget to set an `ENCRYPTION_SALT` in `.env` and never change it as it would ruin your ability to decrypt your tokens.

-Obviously the security of your code and database is down to you but as the encryption key is based on the users password, it should be pretty safe most of the time.
+Obviously the security of your code and database is down to you but as the encryption key is locked with the users password, it should be pretty safe most of the time.

 ### A note on redundancy